-Last fall, I convinced my husband that he really needed to experience Umbria and more wine tasting in Italy.
+Last fall, I convinced my husband that he really needed to experience all of the beauty that Umbria, the lush, scenic region that borders Tuscany, had to offer — including the picturesque rolling vineyards and incredible wine tasting experiences.
 I had traveled throughout the region when we lived in Italy, but he had never seen the true Italian countryside.
 So we set off to tour a few wineries in the region and received the VIP treatment.
-As we all know, Italians are passionate — they are passionate about love, their food, their fashion, but I got to see first-hand just how passionate they are about their wines, especially those who produce the great wines of Italy.
+As we all know, Italians are passionate — they are passionate about love, food, fashion, and, yes, wine.
+Here are some of the best wine tastings in Italy, specifically in Umbria.

 I promised my husband that wine tasting in Italy would be a truly memorable experience.
-Our tour began at Roccafiore in Todi, where the winery’s commitment to sustainability is evident, as the parking area overlooks a field of organic vineyards and dozens of solar panels.
-Roccafiore, launched in 2000, is a real blend of technology and traditions.
+Our tour began at Roccafiore in Todi (a charming hilltop town in Umbria), where the winery’s commitment to sustainability is evident, as the parking area overlooks a field of organic vineyards and dozens of solar panels.
+Roccafiore, which launched in 2000, is a real blend of technology and traditions.
 The company goes to great pains to maintain the traditions of Italian vinology but employ some of the latest technology (especially where sustainability is involved) to produce great wines.

-Our hostess Laura is studying to be a sommelier so her detailed knowledge of the wine-making process was a highlight.
+Our hostess, Laura, was studying to be a sommelier so her detailed knowledge of the wine-making process was a highlight.
 We were fortunate to be at Roccafiore in mid-September as grapes were being harvested — all by hand.
-We tasted the Grechetto and Moscato grapes fresh off the vine, and watched as the workers poured barrels of grapes into the presser to extract the juice.
+We tasted the Grechetto and Moscato grapes fresh off the vine and watched as the workers poured barrels of grapes into the presser to extract the juice.
 We then moved to the main production facility underground, another Roccafiore tradition of maintaining original winemaking standards.
-As the grapes are processed through the pressing machine, the juice falls directly into tanks below ground, using gravity to move the musts and skins from the upper floor to the lower floor — again, part of Roccafiore’s commitment to maintain the traditions and best practices of wine production.
+As the grapes are processed through the pressing machine, the juice falls directly into tanks below ground, using gravity to move the musts and skins from the upper floor to the lower floor — again, part of Roccafiore’s commitment to maintaining the traditions and best practices of wine production.
 Laura walked us through a labyrinth of underground rooms as she explained in great detail the different storage and fermentation processes (practicing for her sommelier exam, I’m sure).

-We had another tour scheduled for our wine tasting in Italy at Lungarotti was scheduled to begin at 10:30 and I was a bit concerned about getting in the mood for wine that early.
-But the initial wine tour, led by the most gracious Grazia, took well over an hour but was so detailed and educational, that I wanted more.
+We had another tour scheduled for our wine tasting in Italy at Lungarotti, which was scheduled to begin at 10:30, and I was a bit concerned about getting in the mood for wine that early.
+But, the initial wine tour — which was led by the most gracious Grazia — took well over an hour but was so detailed and educational that I wanted more.
 (Grazia actually visited the winery with her school when she was only six years old and today, leads the company’s hospitality efforts).
-The tour led us through rooms full of casks, maceration tanks and French barriques.
-With so many varietals of grapes being harvested – Sangiovese, Canaiolo, Cabernet Sauvignon, Merlot, Pinot Nero, Colorino and Syrah as red varietals with Trebbiano, Grechetto, Vermentino, Chardonnay and Pinot Grigio as the whites — organization is definitely key.
+The tour led us through rooms full of casks, maceration tanks, and French barriques.
+With so many varietals of grapes being harvested – Sangiovese, Canaiolo, Cabernet Sauvignon, Merlot, Pinot Nero, Colorino, and Syrah as red varietals with Trebbiano, Grechetto, Vermentino, Chardonnay, and Pinot Grigio as the whites — organization is definitely key.
 The highlight of the tour was the visit to the winery’s safe, where vintages leading back to the winery’s opening in 1962, are stored.
-Some years, there were only four bottles remaining (a good year) and other years, there were dozens of bottles in the bin.
-They’re stored, sold and enjoyed for special occasions with some bottles commanding upwards of $1,000 a bottle.
+Some years, there were only four bottles remaining (a good year), and in other years, there were dozens of bottles in the bin.
+They’re stored, sold, and enjoyed for special occasions with some bottles commanding upwards of $1,000 a bottle.

 Founded by Giorgio Lungarotti, the company is now led by his daughters Chiara Lungarotti and Teresa Severini, while his wife Maria Grazia runs the foundation.
 We were quite fortunate to meet both Chiara and Teresa who are actively involved in the day-to-day activities at the winery and resort.
-After learning so many fine details of their wine production and the passion poured into making Lungarotti wines, I was excited for the tasting.
+After learning so many fine details of their wine production and the passion poured into making Lungarotti wines, I was excited to taste the wines.

 We started with the Torre di Giano and Torre di Giano VIP.
 The VIP was my favorite of the whites, with 70% Trebbiano and 30% Grechetto.
 But the Aurente (derived from the Latin word for gold) intrigued me to the point that I’m still wanting another taste of it a week later.
 It’s a deep and rich gold wine with 90% Chardonnay and 10% Grechetto.
 It was definitely one of the most interesting wines I’ve tasted and I think I’ll be ordering more because I’m so curious to have it again.